uptane/uptane.github.io/overview.md

 ---

 ## Overview
-A quick look at what TUF does and how it works
+A quick look at what TUF does and how it works.

 ### Purpose, or Why Get TUF? ###